stephengold/jme3-utilities/README.md

  7. For "Parent Directory:" specify a writable folder (on a local filesystem) which doesn't already contain "jme3-utilities".
  8. Make sure the Checkout Branch is set to "for_jME3.0".
- 9. Make sure the "Scan for NetBeans Projects after Checkout" box is checked.
+ 9. Make sure the "Scan for NetBeans Projects after Clone" box is checked.
 10. Click on the "Finish" button.
+11. When the "Clone Complete" dialog appears, click on the "Open Project" button.
-  + There will be problems due to a missing JAR file.
+12. There will be problems due to a missing JAR file.
     Do not attempt to resolve them yet!
-11. Click on the "Open Project" button.
+    Click on the "Close" button.

 ### External files